-- (i) all pension and other future benefits of the reporting organization and the provisions of each plan have been fully disclosed to you; - (ii) the source data used in the preparation of the actuarial present value of accrued pension benefits attributed to services rendered up to March 31, 2013 is complete and accurate; - (iii) choose representation that applies to a specific type of organization:
+- a. all pension and other employee future benefits of the reporting organization and the provisions of each plan have been fully disclosed to you and have been actuarially valued or estimated as applicable; - we have adequately considered the qualifications of the actuary.
+We did not give or cause any instructions to be given to the actuary with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an impact on the independence or objectivity of the actuary; - c. the detail of all plan amendments up to March 31, 2015 have also been identified; - d. the source data used in the preparation of the actuarial present value of accrued pension benefits attributed to services rendered up to March 31, 2015 is complete and accurate;

-For Enterprise Crown corporations: The actuarial obligations for pension and other future benefits at March 31, 2013 have been determined in accordance with IFRS.
+e. choose representation that applies to your organization:

-For consolidated Crown corporations and other entities that adopted PSAS: The actuarial obligations for pension and other future benefits at March 31, 2013 have been determined in accordance with PSAS.
+For enterprise Crown corporations: The actuarial obligations for pension and other future benefits at March 31, 2015 have been determined in accordance with IFRS.

-For consolidated Crown corporations and other entities that adopted IFRS: The actuarial obligations for funded pension plans reported in the CC Forms at March 31, 2013 have been determined in accordance with PSAS.
+For consolidated Crown corporations and other entities that adopted PSAS: The actuarial obligations for pension and other future benefits at March 31, 2015 have been determined in accordance with PSAS.

-The actuarial obligations for unfunded pension plans and other employee future benefits reported in the CC Forms at March 31, 2013 have been determined in accordance with benefits (include the appropriate financial reporting framework).
+For consolidated Crown corporations and other entities that adopted IFRS: The actuarial obligations for funded pension plans reported in the CC forms at March 31, 2015 have been determined in accordance with PSAS.

-- (iv) all assumptions used in the determination of the actuarial present value of accrued pension benefits attributed to services rendered up to March 31, 2013 are our best estimate of the most likely set of conditions affecting future events.
-These assumptions are appropriate, internally consistent, and are consistent with the asset valuation method; - (v) the extrapolation of the actuarial present value of accrued pension benefits to March 31, 2013 from the date of the most recent actuarial valuations at March 31, 20XX has been properly prepared using source data which is complete and accurate.
-All assumptions used in the preparation of such valuations, and events occurring in the extrapolation period that materially affect the actuarial present value of accrued pension benefits attributed to services rendered up to March 31, 2013 have been properly reflected in the determination of those accrued benefits; - (vi) no events have occurred subsequent to March 31, 2013 that materially affect the amount of the actuarial present value of accrued pension benefits attributed to services rendered up to March 31, 2013;
+The actuarial obligations for unfunded pension plans and other employee future benefits reported in the CC Forms at March 31, 2015 have been determined in accordance with [include the appropriate financial reporting framework].

-- (vii) all plan assets have been disclosed on the appropriate CC forms; - (viii) the reporting organization has good title to such assets; - (ix) the pension plan assets are valued in accordance with [include the appropriate financial reporting framework]; and, - (x) choose representation that applies to a specific type of organization:
+- f. all assumptions used in the determination of the actuarial present value of accrued pension benefits attributed to services rendered up to March 31, 2015 are our best estimate of the most likely set of conditions affecting future events.
+These assumptions are appropriate, internally consistent, and are consistent with the asset valuation method; - g. the assumptions included in the actuarial valuation are those that management instructed [name actuary] to use in computing amounts to be used by management in determining benefits costs and obligations and in making required disclosures in the [consolidated] financial statements, in accordance with RGM Chapter 18; - h. the actuarial valuations for accounting purposes incorporate management's best estimates.
+The actuarial assumptions and methods used to measure obligations and costs for pensions and other employee future benefits are appropriate in the circumstances; - i. in arriving at these assumptions, management has obtained the advice of [consulting actuaries who assisted in reaching best estimates], but has retained the final responsibility for them; - j. the extrapolation of the actuarial present value of accrued pension benefits to March 31, 2015 from the date of the most recent actuarial valuations at March 31, 20XX has been properly prepared using source data which is complete and accurate.
+All assumptions used in the preparation of such valuations, and events occurring in the extrapolation period that materially affect the actuarial present value of accrued pension benefits attributed to services rendered up to March 31, 2015 have been properly reflected in the determination of those accrued benefits: - k. no events have occurred subsequent to March 31, 2015 that materially affect the amount of the actuarial present value of accrued pension benefits attributed to services rendered up to March 31, 2015; - I. all plan assets have been disclosed on the appropriate CC forms; - m. the reporting organization has good title to such assets; - n. the pension plan assets are valued in accordance with [include the appropriate financial reporting framework]; and o. choose representation that applies to your organization: